Travel Safety Essential Kit

 Lightweight Clothes and Footwear:

-We suggest only taking the minimum; good cheap clothes can be bought overseas.
-If you are going to harsh climates or trekking, then a little more warm clothing may be needed, but layering is the best solution.
-Don’t take any military style clothing and avoid white clothes (difficult to keep clean).
+We suggest only taking the minimum; good, cheap clothes can be bought overseas.
+If you are going to harsh climates or trekking, then a little more warm clothing may be needed, but layering is the best solution. on’t take any military style clothing and avoid white clothes (difficult to keep clean).

 • 2 x long baggy cotton or linen trousers.